Alpine Lakes Hikes

 High Point: 3200'

 Here's a lake you can swim in!
 It's cold, to be sure.
 But refreshing after your hike up the forested Copper River Valley.
 This lake is a great destination for families, and a good place from which to access the PCT and all of its wonders.
 Many hikers use Pete Lake as a jumping off stop for a longer backpacking trip that penetrates deep within the Alpine Lakes Wilderness.
-The trail should be in pretty good shape too, as several of WTA's Youth Volunteer Vacations have been up here in year's past.
+The trails should be in pretty good shape too, as WTA works each summer on trails all around Pete Lake.